vuestorefront/vue-storefront/packages/core/docs/contributing/ssr.md

 ## Your own SSR implementation

 It's possible to create your own implementation of shared-state (we provide it too).
-In that case you have to provide implementation of the `useSSR` and `vsfRef`.
+In that case you have to provide implementation of the `onSSR` and `vsfRef`.

 ```js
 import { configureSSR } from '@vue-storefront/core';